New to Hillside?

 Grab a spot, settle in, look over the bulletin or watch the slides showcasing Hillside's ministries and opportunities.
 Take a breath.
 We are happy you are here.
 New experiences give way to familiarity over time.

 The service starts promptly on time, though you will notice some people continue to come in a bit later.
 If at any point during the service your infant is fidgety feel free to get up and access the Nursery located in a room behind the Welcome Center.
-The Nursery on the left is for mothers who are feeding and the Nursery on the right is for young children.
+The Nursery on the left is for mothers who are feeding and the Nursery on the right is for young children aged 6 months through 3 years old.
 If you drop off your young child you will receive a vibrating-beeper in case you are needed and you decide to return to the service.

-Most weeks, the service opens with a video that announces upcoming events and will make everyone feel comfortable and give you a sense of our community.
-You will also be invited to fill out one of our Communication Cards located in the pew if you'd like which allows us to get to know you or receive a prayer request.
+Most weeks, the service opens with a welcome and invitation to worship.
+You will also be invited to scan (using the QR code) one of our Communication Cards located in the pew if you'd like, which allows us to get to know you or receive a prayer request.
 At no point will we make mention of you being new or call attention to you publically.
 You will not be asked to raise your hand or sign a visitor's book.
 As a guest you will never be put on the spot, so relax and enter into the rhythms of worship—we are glad to worship beside and with you!

 The pastor will dismiss the children to children's church (called SPROUTS).
 There is no obligation to have your child/ren attend.
 It is optional and some parents choose to leave their child/ren in the entire service which is fully welcomed.